 Other Forms of Housing Assistance:

 5CHC may be able to access other forms of housing support, such as Tenant-Based Rental Assistance and the Rental Deposit Loan Program in addition to these programs.

 The purpose of this program is to assist homeless and low-income families and individuals in need in the Five Cities area with limited funds to address their immediate needs, and move them to self–sufficiency.
 Often helping families to overcome a one-time barrier enables them to move toward self-sufficiency, stability in the home, and economic improvement.
 Examples of assistance include support with utilities, gasoline, auto repairs, clothing, and employment readiness.
 These funds can be used to pay for bills, or for goods or services’; however no funds are given directly to the individual.

 Homeless Youth Outreach:

 5CHC’s homeless youth program matches a case manager with unaccompanied youth (aged 16-24) providing education, connection and services.
 One-on-one case management helps these youth with immediate needs, housing and development of an individualized Action Plan to help them independent living, steady employment, and continued education.

 Working to improve discharge planning and case management with Arroyo Grande Community Hospital, the program serves homeless patients requiring temporary respite care.
 Program is offered in partnership with Dignity Health, Good Samaritan Shelter, Community Action Partnership San Luis Obispo, and Community Health Centers of the Central Coast.

-For those seeking assistance with substance abuse, 5CHC has funding to support participation in Recovery Point, a social-model detox program located on the campus with Good Samaritan Shelter in Santa Maria.
+For those seeking assistance with drug and alcohol addiction, 5CHC supports client participation in programs with the San Luis Obispo County Drug and Alcohol, and Recovery Point, a social-model detox program located on the campus with Good Samaritan Shelter in Santa Maria.
 Recovery Point Acute Care is a 12-bed inpatient drug and alcohol detox program that provides 7-14 day acute detoxification.
 The program provides a safe and protected residential environment for clients suffering from withdrawal symptoms who are unable to build a clean and sober foundation on their own.